 You can proactively add filename exclusions of known ransomware file types to ensure that infected files are not stored in archives.
 While not all ransomware attacks change the file extensions, excluding these file types can assist in keeping backup archives clear of at least some infected files.

 After you have made all the preparations, you should test restoring files to ensure that it works as expected in the event of a ransomware attack.
 You can restore files using the Code42 app or via the Code42 console.

 Ensure all computers are backed up

 Your ability to recover from ransomware is only as good as your backups.
 You are only adequately prepared if all your computers are backed up continuously without interruption.

 First, create separate accounts for each user in your organization.
 Separate accounts help make sure that users can only access their own files.

 Ensure backups are running

-To ensure backups are running, you can monitor the Code42 app and Code42 console, as described in Check the status of your backup.
+To ensure backups are running, you can monitor the Code42 app and Code42 console.

 You can also or generate warning emails.
 Administrators automatically receive email reports if the Code42 app isn't able to reach any backup destinations after a specified time period.
 However, if you want additional users to receive these reports, add their email addresses:

 - Select Reporting.